-Two views of Uranus, one in true color (left) and the other in false color, compiled from images returned Jan.
-17, 1986, by Voyager 2.
-The spacecraft was 9.1 million km (5.7 million miles) from the planet, several days from closest approach.
+Two views of Uranus, one in true color (left) and the other in false color, compiled from images returned Jan 17, 1986, by Voyager 2.
+The spacecraft was 9.1 million km (5.7 million mi) from the planet, several days from closest approach.

 Two sides of Uranus, imaged through colored filters, showing long-lived clouds drifting across the surface.
 Image: Lawrence Sromovsky, UW-Madison.